jonnonz1/nz-statute-book/acts/public/1966/airport-authorities-act-1966.md

     (b) the holding of any facilities and assets (including land) acquired or held to provide airfield activities in the future (whether or not used for any other purpose in the meantime)
   - **airport** means any defined area of land or water intended or designed to be used either wholly or partly for the landing, departure, movement, or servicing of aircraft; and includes any other area declared by the Minister to be part of the airport; and also includes any buildings, installations, and equipment on or adjacent to any such area used in connection with the airport or its administration
   - **airport authority** means a local authority for the time being authorised under section 3 to establish, maintain, operate, or manage an airport; and includes any person or association of persons authorised under subsection (3) of that section to exercise the powers of a local authority
-  - **airport company** means a company registered under the Companies Act 1955 or the Companies Act 1993, as the case may be, that is for the time being authorised under section 3(3) to exercise the functions of a local authority under that section
+  - **airport company** means a company registered under the Companies Act 1993 that is for the time being authorised under section 3(3) to exercise the functions of a local authority under that section
   - **charge** includes a fee or due and also includes rent payable under any lease
   - **debt security** has the same meaning as in section 2(1) of the Securities Act 1978
   - **equity security** has the same meaning as in section 2(1) of the Securities Act 1978